 These professionals include contractors, lenders, title companies, and home inspectors.

-You get to ultimately choose your vendor, but you know that this agent has experience with these companies.
-Plus, the companies also trust this agent – so it’s a two-way street.
+You get to choose your vendor ultimately, but you know that this agent has experience with these companies.
+The companies also trust this agent – so it’s a two-way street.

 9. How Many Clients Do You Currently Have?

 You don’t want an agent that has too many clients at once.
 You won’t be able to get the personalized service you deserve.
-Any agent who has more than 10 clients may be too busy for one-on-one service.
+Any agent with more than ten clients may be too busy for one-on-one assistance.

-You can also ask your agent if there is another team member that you will work with at times when the agent is too busy.
-Remember, they are providing you a service, so you should feel like you are getting the time and attention you want.
+You can also ask your agent if there is another team member you will work with when the agent is too busy.
+Remember, they provide you with a service, so you should feel like you are getting the time and attention you want.

 10. How Will You Keep in Contact with Me?